Abhishek-kumar0503/Test-Team-Alpha/README.md

 <!-- ABOUT THE PROJECT -->
 # Youtube Audio Translator

+Team name : TEam Alpha
+Theme you are working on : Youtube Audio Translator

 ## 1. Abstract
 Website to view any youtube video in any desired language and also to manually record audio for a particular video and store it.